bazelbuild/bazel/faq.md

 Bazel returns a non-zero exit code if the build or test invocation fails, and this should be enough for basic CI integration.
-Since Bazel does not need clean builds for correctness, the CI system can be configured to not clean before starting a build/test run.
+Since Bazel does not need clean builds for correctness, the CI system should be configured to not clean before starting a build/test run.

 Further details on exit codes are in the [User Manual](docs/bazel-user-manual.html).